TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/project-owners.md

 types the summary line.
 Also, any labels that end with a question mark, like `Key-?`, will cause the issue entry page to require the user to edit that label before submitting the form.

+A template can have some set of approvals that may belong to some set of gates defined in the template.
+A template may have approvals that do not belong to any gate, but a gate must have at least one approval associated with it.
+Approvals and gates are for project owners to communicate some process of reviewing and approving.
+A project may have a process where new features must be reviewed by some group of UX, Privacy, Security, A11y teams.
+These are represented by approvals.
+The process may also require some phases like `Proposal`, `Design`, and `Launch` where the approvals of one phase must be completed before a team can move on to the next phase.
+This process can be represented by approvals within gates.
+When an issue is created using the template, it inherits the set of approvals and gates.
+The approvals and gates that exist within an issue cannot be changed after issue creation.
+Issues cannot be created with approvals and gates that are not copied over from a template.
+Project owners can create issue templates for a process.
+Whenever a team wants to begin such a process, they would create a new issue using the appropriate template.
+Changing the approvals and gates structure of a template will not retroactively change the approvals and gates of issues that have already been created.

 Each template can have a comma-separated list of template administrators who are allowed to edit that template.
 This allows